Mechanism Design for Value Maximizers: Introduction

-When advertisers do consider cost-benefit trade-offs as a primary concern, ROI is the standard metric across all types of advertising.
-From the outside, profit maximization seems like a reasonable description of what an advertiser should want; however, hearing from advertisers and their representatives, it is clear that their behavior and (at least short-term) objectives are typically not focused on profit.
-For example, the following story plays out regularly at Yahoo: \begin{enumerate} \item Advertiser X designates a small budget for testing a Yahoo advertising product. \item Advertiser X measures ROI --- if X is happy with its ROI, it increases its budget hoping to {\em maintain the same ROI}; if it is unhappy, it withdraws from the marketplace. \end{enumerate} This behavior is common across all sizes and types of performance-driven advertiser, and it is consistent with ROI as the driving factor over and above profit.
-The standard industry tools also paint a similar picture: Google's AdWords campaign management tool buys as much advertising as possible while maintaining a target average CPC and budget --- an average CPC constraint is appropriate for ROI-centric preferences, while a marginal CPC constraint would be appropriate for profit-centric preferences.
-Yahoo's display ad products also offer options with ``CPC goals'' and ``CPA goals'' that buy impressions while aiming to achieve a target average cost-per-click or cost-per-conversion (e.g., cost per purchase) respectively.
+\begin{enumerate} \item Advertiser X designates a small budget for testing a Yahoo advertising product. \item Advertiser X measures ROI --- if X is happy with its ROI, it increases its budget hoping to {\em maintain the same ROI}; if it is unhappy, it withdraws. \end{enumerate}

+This behavior is also reflected in the standard industry tools: Google's AdWords campaign management tool buys as much advertising as possible while maintaining a target average cost-per-click (CPC) and budget (an average CPC constraint corresponds to an ROI constraint, while a marginal CPC constraint would be appropriate for profit maximization).
+Yahoo's display ad products also offer options with ``CPC goals'' and ``CPA goals'' that buy impressions while aiming to achieve a target average cost-per-click or cost-per-conversion, respectively.
-All of these advertisers face a problem of budget management, and, again, budget management tends to manifest as ROI constraint at the auction level.
-When faced with a problem of distributing budget among individual auctions, ROI is a natural and common basis for building heuristics~\cite{borgs07,kitts04,szymanski08,zhou08,auerbach08}.
-Thus, when we model advertiser incentives in a {\em single auction}, budgets point towards bidders with ROI constraints.

-We formalize ROI-centric preferences and find, perhaps surprisingly, that they naturally map to a value-maximizing model.
-Recall that ROI is the density of profit in cost: $ROI=\frac{Value-Price}{Price}=\frac{Profit}{Price}$.
-An immediate observation is that ROI alone is insufficient to characterize performance, since ROI can be high even when an advertiser is buying almost nothing.
-Instead, advertisers must be modeled as solving a constrained optimization problem, where ROI is combined with total value or total cost.
-Note the contrast with profit-centric preferences --- maximizing profit is sensible even without added constraints.

-With ROI in mind, two natural models stand out when we substitute ROI for profit: \begin{itemize} \item {\em ROI as a constraint; value as an objective.} First and foremost, advertisers use ROI as a constraint.
-An advertiser with a ROI constraint naturally tries to buy as much advertising as possible subject to a constraint on ROI (and likely budget). \item {\em ROI as an objective; value or cost as a constraint.} An advertiser who makes ROI an objective must fix the amount of money they wish to spend or the total value they wish to get.
-The former is more common and is equivalent to maximizing the total amount of value subject to a fixed amount of money spent. \end{itemize} Both of these scenarios point towards the same fundamental model of preferences: advertisers buy as much advertising as possible subject to constraints on ROI and total value.